Are you interested in competing and winning a Toastmasters speech contest?

 #9.
 Take Friends With You: The Stooge Effect

-In my last district contest where I placed second everyone told me I was superb, and it was me or another guy for the win.
+In my last district contest where I placed second everyone told me I was superb, and the win was going to be between me, and another guy.

 But here is the funny thing: neither did the other guy that everyone tipped off!